 The proposed expansion of the Turkey River substation would increase surface disturbance by 1.8 acres.
 No known special status species occur within the proposed substation expansion area or along proposed route modification N-9A.
-The expansion of the Turkey River substation (TR-1) and route modification N-9A would result in the same impacts to wildlife and wildlife habitat described in the FEIS for the other substation improvements and the original N-9 tap line route, which include permanent loss of foraging and dispersal habitats, increased noise/vibration levels, and potential displacement of individuals (RUS 2019:201-207).
+The expansion of the Turkey River substation (TR-1) and route modification N- 9A would result in the same impacts to wildlife and wildlife habitat described in the FEIS for the other substation improvements and the original N-9 tap line route, which include permanent loss of foraging and dispersal habitats, increased noise/vibration levels, and potential displacement of individuals (RUS 2019:201-207).
 These impacts would be minimized by the environmental commitments for wildlife listed in Table 9.

-As part of the proposed route modification B-IA3, approximately 19.8 acres of wildlife habitat would be divested from Federal ownership to private ownership, with legal restrictions described in draft SEA Chapter 2.
+As part of the proposed route modification B-IA3, approximately 19.8 acres of wildlife habitat would be divested from Federal ownership to private ownership, with legal restrictions described in final SEA Chapter 2.
 The incorporation of the Wagner Tract into the Refuge land base would result in beneficial impacts to approximately 36 acres of wildlife habitat because the acquired parcel would be managed for resource conservation.
+In addition, the Utilities' commitment to revegetate, restore, and release to the United States the ROW for their existing 69-kV and 161-kV transmission lines in the Refuge would result in beneficial wildlife impacts because approximately 28.1 acres of land within the Refuge would be revegetated and restored as additional habitat for wildlife.

 There would be no construction below the ordinary high-water mark (OHWM) of streams or rivers where the three federally listed mussel species occur.
 However, construction of structures and grading required for ancillary features near streams may result in siltation.
 Erosion control BMPs would be implemented to avoid indirect effects to all waterways.
 As such, there are no anticipated impacts to federally listed mussel species or their habitat.
-During coordination with the USFWS, it was determined that the C-HC Project would have no effect to these federally listed mussel species (RUS 2019:205).
+During coordination with the USFWS, it was determined that the C-HC Project would have no effect on these federally listed mussel species (RUS 2019:205).